WalterProof/tzkt-php-client/docs/Api/RewardsApi.md

 Get reward split delegator

-Returns delegator from the reward split for the specified cycle.
+Returns delegator/staker from the reward split for the specified cycle.

 ### Example